ahleighton/OE-ephys-course/source/EEA/exday1.rst

   :align: center
   :target: https://www.falstad.com/circuit/e-ohms.html

+.. container:: exercise

-A.	Display the voltage and current over both resistors in the ‘scope’ (right click/show in new scope).
+  4A.
+Display the voltage and current over both resistors in the ‘scope’ (right click/show in new scope).
 What will happen to the voltage over the left resistor if you double its resistance?
 What will happen to the current?

-B.	What will happen to the voltage and current over the left-hand resistor?
+  4B.
+What will happen to the voltage and current over the right-hand resistor?
 Double the value in the simulator and see if your predictions were correct.

-.. _refvoltagedivider:

 5. Voltage Divider
 ###################################